San Francisco State Gators: Basketball

 In 2016–17, the men's basketball team advanced to the NCAA Division II National Championships for the first time since the 1993–94 season.
 The Gators won 25 games, were ranked as high as No. 13, and finished ranked No. 22 in the nation.
 Junior guard Warren Jackson was named a D2 Bulletin All-American Honorable Mention.

 In the late 1970s and early 80s, the women's basketball team had a string of nine straight postseason appearances.

+Soccer

+The women's soccer team reached the NCAA postseason in 2002, 2008, and 2010.

+The men's soccer team matched its best start in program history in 2017 with a 5–0 start and advanced to the postseason for the first time since 1978.
+The Gators discontinued men's soccer in 2025.

+Softball

+The softball team was established in 1977 and saw a dominant program in 2004, 2005, and 2006.
+The Gators reached the NCAA postseason all three seasons.
+The 2005 team advanced to the NCAA Division II National Championships and finished with a 42-21 record, led by pitcher Sonja Garnett's 30 wins.
+The Gators returned to the postseason in 2019 but saw the 2020 and 2021 seasons canceled due to the pandemic.
+The 2025 squad had another dominant season with a record of 39-20.
+That team won the CCAA Tournament and hosted the NCAA Division II West Regional, both program firsts.

 Track and field

 In 2019, San Francisco State reopened the men's track and field program after 15 years of discontinuation.

 In 2018, the San Francisco State women's track & field team captured the program's first-ever CCAA Championship.
 Atiya Harvey and Destiny Mack-Talalemotu were named All-Americans during the 2018 indoor season.

 At the 2017 NCAA Division II Outdoor Track and Field Championships, the quartet of Atiya Harvey, Vanessa Koontz, Kennedy Hardemion, and Timarya Baynard ran a time of 3:37.80, the second fastest time in program history, and captured the National Championship in the 4x400.
 Additionally, Baynard finished the 400m in sixth place with a time of 54.18 to earn All-American honors.
 Harvey also earned individual All-American honors in the 200m dash with a fourth-place finish and time of 23.75.

 At the 2017 NCAA Division II Indoor Track and Field Championships on Saturday, March 11 at the Birmingham CrossPlex, the SF State 4x400 relay team garnered All-American Honors, taking sixth place with a time of 3:44.58.

 In 2014, Tiana Wills earned All-American honors in the high jump at the 2014 NCAA Division II Indoor Track and Field Championships.

 The women's track and field team won back-to-back CCAA Championships in 2018 and 2019.